(konishi) Translators: andrei introduction:

 A grownup. precisely.

-You mean like a
+You mean a person?

 Oh so lovely!